-Recently we switched our son to cloth diapers–and it has been a surprisingly good experience.
+Recently we switched our son to cloth diapers and started a cloth diaper wash routine–and it has been a surprisingly good experience.

 In the last month, we’ve found many benefits of using cloth diapers vs disposable diapers.